Billing & Payment

 If all requirements are met, SFS will automatically grant approval to register, drop, add and attend courses.

 - Students that fail to meet all requirements will be notified prior to the beginning of each semester.

-- Students enrolling for summer terms will be notified 1 week prior to the beginning of classes.
+- Students enrolling for summer terms will be notified one week prior to the start of classes.

 - Students enrolling after the published due date of the bill will be expected to remit payment immediately.

-If requirements are not met prior to the beginning of courses, a student may have their registration removed.
-In the event this occurs, students will have until the end of the registration period to receive clearance from Student Financial Services and re-enroll in courses.
+If requirements are not met prior to the start of courses, a student may have their registration removed.
+In the event this occurs, students will have until the end of the registration period to receive clearance from SFS and re-enroll in courses.
 Students may need to enroll in alternate courses or course sections if course sections they were initially registered for have subsequently filled.

 By registering for classes, students accept responsibility for paying charges for the entire semester/term, regardless of the method of payment and attendance in class.
 Students who are considering withdrawing (either from the University or individual classes) should seriously consider the financial consequences.
 Depending on the time of withdrawal, balances may still be owed to the University, the Federal Government (if a Title IV program aid recipient), State Governments, Agencies, loan providers, and other non-University grantors of scholarships and awards.
 Students are urged to meet with a financial aid counselor to discuss the monetary impact of withdrawal and their eligibility for aid in the current and future semesters.